MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

 Beliefs about students and learning
 - example, exemplar, concept, misconception, fluency
-- modalities: rare pure-sense of words, applied sense of word-definition, translation to words from (logic, images, embodies, etc. )
+- learning modalities, expereince of the moment: rare pure-sense of words, applied sense of word-definition, translation to words from (logic, images, embodies, etc. )

 ---